STUDY JAPANESE ONLINE WITH NATIVES HERE

 Fibe Mini is a drink that promises to relieve constipation.
 Anyone who has intestinal problems and becomes constipated easily, whether from stress or food, Fibe Mini can alleviate quickly in emergencies.

-Another remedy that can help with this same problem is Gaster 10 which mainly relieves heartburn and improves the functioning of the stomach, this medicine has its liquid, powder and tablet formula.
+Another medicine that can help with the same problem is Gaster 10, which mainly relieves heartburn and improves stomach function; this medication is available in liquid, powder, and tablet forms.

 Japanese medicines for insect bites

-The Kinkan [キンカン] is mostly used for bites of all kinds of insects, body aches in the hips, shoulders, sprains and bruises. this remedy is a liquid that is applied to the area where the insect has bitten.
+The Kinkan [キンカン] is used for bites of all kinds of insects, body pain in the hips, shoulders, sprains, and bruises.
+This medicine is a liquid that is applied to the area where the insect has bitten.

-But there is not only Kinkan [キンカン], there is also the Muhi [ムヒ].
-This remedy can be used for frostbite, dermatitis, rashes, inflammation, eczema and hives.
+But there is not only the Kinkan [キンカン], you can also find the Muhi [ムヒ].
+This medicine can be used for frostbite, dermatitis, rashes, inflammations, eczema, and hives.

-This medicine comes with tubes or roll-on, that are applied in the desired places where they were bitten by the insects.
-You can also choose to repellents and other creams that we mentioned in the article about insects from Japan.
+This medication comes with tubos or roll-on, which are applied to the desired areas where you were bitten by insects.
+You can also choose repellents and other creams that we mentioned in the article about insects in Japan.

 Guide to Japanese Remedies to Take in Japan